stg-tud/apsa/2019/4-DataFlowAnalysis/DataFlowAnalysis.md

 ---

-##Data Flow Analysis - Worklist Algorithm
+##Data Flow Analysis: Worklist Algorithm

 ^ Data flow problems can more efficiently be solved using a worklist algorithm that, when a node is updated, we only consider those other nodes which depend on it.